Finn's Tesla Powerwall 2 Review & Verdict

 Backup Power

-When the grid fails a Powerwall 2 can provide 5kW of backup power.
-If you have single-phase power it can back up your entire home, but I suggest only backing up your most important appliances.
+When the grid fails, a Powerwall 2 can provide 5kW of backup power.
+If you have single-phase power it can potentially backup your entire home, but I suggest only backing up your most important appliances.
 This will help prevent you from trying to draw more than 5kW, which will cause a temporary shutdown.
 It can also stop you from rapidly draining it.

 Another limitation of the Powerwall 2 is it doesn’t have black start capability.
 This means if it’s completely drained it won’t be able to start again if the grid is down.
 So a single-phase home could potentially use a Powerwall 2 for days or even weeks of backup by charging it from solar, but if it ever goes completely flat it can’t be used until the grid is operational.
 The Powerwall 2 doesn’t support generators and you can’t get around this limitation by using one.